-With electrostatic forces being so much lower, nucleosynthesis may also have taken place in planets.
-However, in terrestrial planets the paths taken would have been rather different, for these bodies already had a full complement of stable elements.
-A radioactive element might have been generated simply by capturing or knocking out a neutron.
+With electrostatic forces being so much lower, nucleosynthesis will also have taken place in the planets.
+However, in terrestrial planets the paths taken would have been different, for these bodies already had the full range of stable elements.
+A radioactive element might have been generated simply by capturing or knocking out a neutron.Aluminium, for instance, is the seventh most abundant element in planets, and turning the natural isotope 27Al into 26Al was but a small step.
+Turning 40Ca, the eighth most abundant, into radioactive 41Ca was also a small step.
+Stable variants too were synthesised, such as 18O and 17O, both of them permutations of the original isotope 16O.
 As with stars, the thresholds for nuclear reactions would have been proportional to size, with larger planets more capable of nucleosynthesis than smaller ones.
-Consequently, the answer to the question why some planets but not others exploded is that it was the biggest that exploded – hence the large volume of rocky matter in the cores of the giant gas planets, far in excess of the volume comprised by Mercury, Venus, Earth and Mars.
+Owing to the heat produced by the radioisotopes, it was the biggest planets that exploded.